Diagram View

 A Linux-based operating system.
 We recommend Ubuntu 22.04 or newer.

-version, as described here.VS Code needs to be installed.
+node.jsneeds to be installed.
+We recommend version23.1.0, and versions older than16.0.0will not work.
+We recommend usingnvmto manage yournodeversion, as described here.VS Code needs to be installed.
 On Ubuntu, download the package matching your architecture (x86_64, aarch64) and install the downloaded file using

-dpkg -i <downloaded_file>
+dpkg -i <downloaded_file>.

 Installation

-Start VS Code and open the market place using Install button next to the Xronos extension.
+Start VS Code and open the market place using .
+Type “Xronos” into the search field and then click the Install button next to the Xronos extension.

 Open VS Code and bring up the Command Palette using

-Ctrl+Shift+P. Type Xronos: Diagram
+Ctrl+Shift+P. Type Xronos: Diagram and select the

 corresponding entry using ⏎.
 This will open the Xronos Diagram view as